Subscribe

 Why Does an Email Marketing Strategy Matter?

-Email marketing may not be as trendy as social media or video marketing, but email marketing efforts reach a large audience and can earn serious money for e-commerce brands.
+Email marketing may not be as trendy as social media or video marketing, but email campaigns reach a large audience and can earn serious money for ecommerce brands.

 Four million people use email, and for every $1 spent on email marketing, you can expect to earn $36 (or more, depending on the industry).
-Needless to say, neglecting email marketing means leaving a lot of annual revenue on the table.
+Needless to say, neglecting your email strategy means leaving a lot of annual revenue on the table.

 Email marketing also opens the door to unlimited personalization opportunities where you can customize your messages with special offers and recommendations.

-Finally, email marketing is popular among marketers, with two out of three marketers using email to engage their target audience in 2022.
-To stay competitive in e-commerce, you must have an effective email marketing strategy.
+Finally, email is popular among marketers, with two out of three marketers using email campaigns to engage their target audience in 2022.
+To stay competitive in ecommerce, you must have an effective email marketing strategy.

 How To Get Started With Email Marketing

-You can reap a lot of benefits from email marketing.
+You can reap a lot of benefits from an email strategy.
 Here’s how you can get started with unlocking more revenue and personalization potential.

 Create a Plan

-When creating an email marketing strategy, consider these factors:
+When creating an email marketing campaign strategy, consider these factors:

 • Start with your goals.
 What do you want to achieve with email marketing?
 This could include increasing sales, earning more website traffic, or building brand awareness.